Don't let Devon go to waste

-Don't let Devon go to waste is an recycling and waste-awareness campaign, based in the county of Devon.
+Don't let Devon go to waste is a recycling and waste-awareness campaign, based in the county of Devon.
 The campaign was created in 2002.

 In order to encourage the public to Reduce, Reuse, Recycle and Compost across the county, Don't let Devon go to waste is jointly funded by all eleven local authorities, which form the Devon Authorities Recycling Partnership.